 Moreover, this specificity will provide you with more insights on how to improve your Facebook Ads and its succeeding iterations.

-3. Testing with the wrong audiences
+3. Experimenting with the wrong audiences.

 This can go in either two ways:

-- You can also reach audiences that are similar to your existing customers through Look-alike Audiences.
+- You can also reach audiences that are similar to your existing customers through Lookalike Audiences.

 While this may seem daunting to any digital marketer, Facebook really recommends your audience to be large and broad enough to support your research needs.
 This prevents under-delivery with your results from statistically insignificant sample sizes.